|James T. Staples steamboat.|

 Jan.
 10, 1923 - Four years after the end of World War I, President Warren G. Harding ordered U.S. occupation troops stationed in Germany to return home.

 Jan.
-10, 1928 – The Monroe County Courthouse, believed to have been built in 1854, burned.
+10, 1928 – The old Monroe County Courthouse building, believed to have been built in 1854, burned.
 It was located between the two present-day courthouses on the square in Monroeville, Ala.

 Jan.
 10, 1928 – Philip Levine, who became known as “the Whitman of the industrial heartland,” was born in Detroit, Mich.
 He would go on to win the National Book Award and the Pulitzer Prize for Poetry and was named Poet Laureate of the United States.